donaldzou/WGDashboard/README.md

 ## 📣 What's New: Version v2.2

 - 🎉  **New Features**
   - **QR Code**: You can add the private key in peer setting of your existed peer to create a QR code.
-Or just create a new one, dashboard will now be able to auto generate a private key and public key ;) Don't worry, all keys will be generated on your machine, and **will delete all key files after they got generated**.
+Or just create a new one, dashboard will now be able to auto generate a private key and public key ;) Don't worry, all keys will be generated on your machine, and **will delete all key files after they got generated**. [❤️ in [#29](https://github.com/donaldzou/wireguard-dashboard/issues/15)]
   - **Autostart on boot**: Added a tutorial on how to start the dashboard to on boot!
-Please read the [tutorial below](#autostart-wireguard-dashboard-on-boot).
+Please read the [tutorial below](#autostart-wireguard-dashboard-on-boot). [❤️ in [#29](https://github.com/donaldzou/wireguard-dashboard/issues/29)]
 - 🪚  **Bug Fixed**
   - When there are comments in the wireguard config file, will cause the dashboard to crash.
   - Used regex to search for config files.